Arellano-Jann/WAV-Audio-Manager/README.md

 ---------

 - Low Pass Filter doesn’t work with the method described in the hints/discord.
 It only creates a delay.
 However, Jann thinks that coding a Fourier's Transform would work, and separate the high frequencies.
+- The CreateFile function in Wav doesn't work quite properly.
+The intent was to have the function return false if the filename entered was already the name of a file, but instead it just writes over that filename and essentially always returns true.

 **Past Challenges**